btf-org/flank-docs/docs/just-write-code.md

 **Just write code.**

-You shouldn't have to be on-call at all hours.
-Because you know that script will need to get manually re-run at some point.
-And it's crazy to build a whole website with logins and guardrails.
+At some point you'll be asked to manually re-run that script.
+But it's crazy for you to be on-call all the time.
+And even crazier to build a whole website with logins and guardrails.

-**Just write code.**

 Flank automatically creates UI around your script.
 Datepickers for input, tables for output.
 It's intuitive for users, and incredibly fast for developers.